lechinoix/Pcap-visualization-project/README.md

 **D3.js :** A data visualisation library which permits svg creation along a provided data.

-**Boostrap :** Web framework to ensure scalability of the application and precreated useful components.
+**Bootstrap :** Web framework to ensure scalability of the application and precreated useful components.

 ### Pentest tools